 That was all on the first day when we must have gotten up before five that morning.
 Obviously, our teacher-chaperons wanted to tire us out, but it must have been brutal for them.
 And they did all of this without cell phones.
 They are formally listed as Sarah Adams, Ester Morris (no spring chicken), Mimi Hart, Janet Felter, Lawrence Richards, Joseph Moore, Howard Freeman, and William Radcliff.

 Thanks, all of you, wherever you are.

 The next day was breakfast at 7:30 am and back on the bus at 8:30 to go to the Bureau of Engraving to see the money being printed (this I do remember).
-The itinerary does not say, but we must have first gathered on the Capitol lawn to have our group photograph taken.
+The itinerary does not say, but we must have first gathered on the Capitol lawn to have our group photograph taken, the photo shown on the masthead above.
 When I scanned my copy of the photo a few years ago and enlarged it, I could just make out on Eddie Vetter’s watch something like 8:30.
 I did not believe it then, but it fits.
 Also, on the photo we all look fresh and ready to go, very different than individual pictures taken later in the day.
 (See the Nov.
 29, 2005, blog, and the photo album on the right of Juliet Calabro and Nancy Musser’s photos.)

 The bus then took us to the Washington Monument (where some of us walked up, more walked down), the White House, and the Washington Cathedral (was this the National Cathedral?).
 We had lunch back at the Ebbit and checked out, loading our luggage on the bus.